Frederica (novel): More plot detail

 Frederica Merriville has long been in charge of her younger siblings.
-Since her parents' death, she has taken it upon herself to make sure that her beautiful sister Charis is well married, believing herself to be on the shelf (too old to be desirable in her social circles).
+Since her parents' death, she has taken it upon herself to make sure that her beautiful sister Charis is well married, believing herself (Frederica) to be on the shelf (too old to be desirable in her social circles).
 To further this end, she brings the family from their country home to London and introduces herself to a distant relation, the selfish and indolent Marquis of Alverstoke, asking him to sponsor her sister into "the ton" during the subsequent Season.

 The Marquis is initially reluctant but agrees to sponsor the Merriville ladies out of mischief, mostly to annoy his sister Louisa who had been demanding similar assistance to launch her own daughter into society.
 At their combined debut ball, Alverstoke's homely niece is easily outshone by Charis' beauty.

-The Merrivilles are liked by everyone for their easy and engaging manners and good breeding.
-Charis is admired by many young men but she falls for the Marquis's slow-witted and handsome cousin Endymion Dauntry.
-Frederica also acquires her own share of admirers, including (to his own astonishment) Alverstoke himself.
+The Merrivilles are liked for their easy, engaging manners and impeccable breeding.
+Charis is admired by many young men, but ultimately falls for the Marquis’s slow-witted and handsome cousin, Endymion Dauntry.
+Frederica also gathers admirers.
+Among them, to his own considerable astonishment, was Alverstoke himself.

 Alverstoke is fascinated by her frank and open manners, unlike the society manners of London's fashionable ladies.
-He is also delighted by the high spirits of the two youngest Merrivilles, her brothers Felix and Jessamy, and comes to like them for their own sakes.
+He is also delighted by the high spirits of the two youngest Merrivilles, her younger brothers, Felix and Jessamy, and comes to like them for their own sakes.
 He slowly but deeply falls in love with Frederica and is ready to do anything for her sake.